North Carolina Violent Crime Defense Lawyers

 Felonies such as homicide, rape, and assault with a deadly weapon are more serious crimes and carry the harshest penalties.
 North Carolina law recognizes 10 classes of felonies, for which penalties range from 3 months to life in prison, or death by lethal injection.

-Prison sentences available to judges for felony convictions include “presumptive” sentences, as well as more or less time for aggravating or mitigating factors, respectively.
+Prison sentences available to judges for felony convictions include “presumptive” sentences, as well as more or less time for sentences in the aggravated or mitigated ranges, respectively.

 In addition, if you are convicted of a felony, you will lose your rights to: